 The Symphony has a very rewarding relationship with the Calderone School of Music in East Hanover, NJ.
 For the past five years both student and faculty musicians from the school have performed with us.
 One student, Mayer Chalom, was a guest soloist in 2013, playing one of his original compositions.
 He then studied at Harvard University, where he won their Department of Music’s 2013-14 composition competition in his freshman year.

 The North Jersey Symphony is under the direction of Dr Marvin von Deck, who holds a PH.D. in Music Education from New York University and directed the Tappan Zee High School Orchestra for thirty years.
 Dr. von Deck has also been associate conductor of the Rockland Symphony since 1981.

 The Orchestra's three concert season presents works from the classical and pops repertoire.
-Our next concert of the 2017-2018 season will be on Sundays December 2, March 3 and June 2, all at 3 PM.
+Concerts for the 2018-2019 season will be on Sundays December 2, March 3 and June 2, all at 3 PM.